permafrost-dev/alpinejs-ray/README.md

 ## Usage

-Once the plugin is installed, you may access the `$ray()` method within your components.
+Once the plugin is installed, you may access the `$ray()` magic method within your components.

 See the [node-ray reference](https://github.com/permafrost-dev/node-ray#reference) for a full list of available methods.